“A life is not important except in the impact it has on other lives.”

 We will be joined by representatives from the Government of Mexico, an award-winning corporation and a leading international NGO.
 (Profiles to be added)

 David Thomas is a multi-faceted development specialist, entrepreneur and facilitator.
 He has a MSc in development finance and a BSc in physics & philosophy.
 For many years, David was a consultant on microfinance and small business development in Africa, working with Save The Children UK, Oxfam, ILRI and others.
 He is the founder/director of Danaqa World Chic, an innovative ethical market access company with a retail outlet in West London, which provides an access to the world markets for women’s led businesses from developing countries.
 He is a consultant on multi-stakeholder processes, engagement, knowledge sharing and market access technical assistance.
-David is also the lead facilitator/engagement specialist for the Global Landscapes Forum (GLF).
+David is also works for the Center for International Forestry Research (CIFOR) as the lead facilitator/engagement specialist for the Global Landscapes Forum (GLF).
 He will lead this webinar’s Q&A session.

 About the GFAR webinars